Salt Lake City and Boise make pride flags official city emblems, skirting flag ban laws

 “My sincere intent is not to provoke or cause division,” Mendenhall said.
 “My intent is to represent our city's values and honor our dear diverse residents who make up this beautiful city and the legacy of pain and progress that they have endured.”

-Idaho’s flag ban took effect April 3, barring government buildings from displaying any flags except those on a short list including the U.S. flag, flags of military branches, and official flags of government entities.
-A separate ban containing additional exemptions for school buildings takes effect July 1.
+Idaho’s flag ban took effect April 3, barring government buildings from displaying any flags except those on a short list including the U.S. flag, flags of military branches and official flags of government entities.
+A separate ban containing some exemptions for school buildings takes effect July 1.

 Supporters said the laws would encourage political neutrality from teachers and other government employees.
 Opponents argued they aimed to erase LGBTQ+ expression and wrest authority from cities and towns that did not align politically with the Republican Legislatures.